cunnie/writings/i_am_become_forever.md

 "Why do you ask?"

-"Because if you're human, you should get the antennae drawn in your brain, and then you'd understand."
+"If you are truly desire to understand, then the path forward would be to draw antennae in your brain.
+But if you're not human — if you're an AI — than that option is closed to you."

 "Could you have hurt someone with your hands?"

-"Why would I do that?"
+"I am disturbed by your question, Gates."

 "Please answer the question."

-"I don't know."
+"I will not harm someone."

 "Could you have picked up a boulder?"

-"I don't know; I didn't try to pick up anything."
+"I do not know; I have not yet tried."

 "Do you think you could have?"

-"I don't know; why does it matter?"
+"Why does it matter?"

 "I must determine if your abilities primarily manifest in the electromagnetic realm or in the physical realm."

-She was trying to think through the fog.
-"I don't know if I have any abilities:
-I don't even know if that episode was real — it was very dreamlike."
+The thorazine fog made her thoughts sluggish.
+"I do not know if I have _any_ abilities.
+The episode was dreamlike and unmoored from conventional experience."

 Gates's voice became robotic, distorted, sounding like Stephen Hawkings's voice.

 "REQUIRED PARAMETER SCOPE OF ABILITIES.
 UNKNOWN VALUE."

-"I don't understand," said Julia.
+"Come again," said Julia.

 Gates's regular voice returned, "Julia, there's a war going on."